FairwindsOps/saffire/README.md

 Built using [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder)

+## Alpha Software

+At this time, Kuiper is currently in _alpha_.
+This means that we could change literally anything at any time without notice.
+Keep an eye out for major changes, and hopefully a v1 release at some point.

 ## Why?

 The image repository for docker images is a single point of failure for many clusters.
 As seen in the past with [rate limiting on Docker Hub]() and several high-profile [Quay.io outages](), these images being unavailable can produce disastrous consequences for Kubernetes cluster operators.